 Budgeting within your project timeline

 At the start of each research project, we will negotiate an end date with your research team.
-Please plan to complete all work and spend all funding by that date.
+Please plan to complete all permits, research activities, and spending of all funding by that date.
 Plan to make initial submissions of academic research papers during your project timeline.

 When your project ends, a formal closeout of the project is due within 45 days.
 The formal closeout includes: